First: Who We Are

 Where To Send

-When sending submissions via email, please submit in Microsoft Word (.doc), Rich Text Format (.rtf), or in Adobe Portable Document Format (.pdf).
+When sending submissions via email, please submit in Microsoft Word.
 Please visit the style guide for more specific information regarding email submissions.

 To email a submission, click on the genre of your submission below: